kudobuilder/kuttl/keps/0004-test-composability.md

 This will compose well with the existing `commands` feature of `TestSteps` (note: `commands` will be run prior to either `apply`, `assert`, or `error` during the actual test execution).

+### Testing Life-cycle

+Needed in order to make this `implementable` is definition of life-cycle with TestSteps, numbered test files, commands and controller hooks (controller setup).

 ### Test Case file structure

 By default, `TestCases` will use the same file structure they did before (documented in KEP-0002), where the first part of the file name indicates the `TestStep's` index and file usage (`assert`, `errors`, or other for files to apply).
 This will maintain backwards compatibility and the new `TestStep` settings can be used on any existing tests.